freebsd/freebsd-quarterly/2020q4/docng.md

 Contact: Sergio Carlavilla <carlavilla@FreeBSD.org>

-The Doc New Generation project it's finished.
+The Doc New Generation project is finished.
 The switch-over date will be Saturday, January 23rd.

 The objective of using Hugo and AsciiDoctor is to reduce the learning curve and let people to start quickly contributing to our documentation